lmammino/financial/README.md

 ![CI](https://github.com/lmammino/financial/workflows/CI/badge.svg)

-A TypeScript / JavaScript financial utility library inspired by [numpy-financial](https://github.com/numpy/numpy-financial/)
+A Zero-Dependency TypeScript / JavaScript financial utility library inspired by [numpy-financial](https://github.com/numpy/numpy-financial/)

 It does support the same functionality offered by `numpy-financial` but it only support scalar values (no numpy-like array values) and it does not support decimal values.